Create a Survey in less than 60 seconds!

 Simple and repetitive questions can be answered through chatbots thus reducing the call volumes.
 The agents will be able to solve the queries of customers with difficult questions over phone and take appropriate time since the entry-level issues are solved by the chatbots.

-3. Surprise your Customers
+3. Surprise Your Customers

-Never ever lose an opportunity to surprise your customers with something extra.
-If they have purchased a product, get it delivered for free or expedite the shopping so that the customer gets it earlier than expected.
-Surprises like these may not make economic sense immediately, but in terms of satisfying customers, it is a wise thing to do and you will reap its benefits in the long run.
 Include small gifts along with their order, offer them a free consultation, free product samples- to name a few.
 Even a small gesture such as the ones we’ve mentioned above can create a lot of goodwill.
 There are several customer touchpoints where you can surprise your customers.
 At the initial sign up you can offer an exclusive discount for the customer and after the purchase, you can offer free installations and upgrades.

 When you have the habit of surprising your customers in such ways, their liking for your brand increases exponentially and if you couple this by providing good products and excellent customer service, then they have no reason to go to a competitor.
 Create a list of each of such touchpoints where you can impress them.
 Add automation to make this process seamless.